-The SU has an open door policy and the sabbatical officers are happy to listen to any concerns or issues you may have throughout your time here.
-Whilst the Student Centre is your first point of call for most concerns or issues, SU officers can also advise or point you in the right direction should you face any problems regarding accommodation, finance, essay writing, discrimination, sexual health, wellbeing and more.
+The sabbatical officers are happy to listen to any concerns or issues you may have throughout your time here.
+Whilst the Student Life Centre is your first point of call for most concerns or issues, SU officers can also advise or point you in the right direction should you face any problems regarding accommodation, finance, essay writing, discrimination, sexual health, wellbeing and more.

-As well as bar with discounted prices on drinks, the SU also has a shop on the ground floor of the Hunter Wing, where you can buy snacks, drinks, branding clothing and stationery at discounted prices.
+As well as a bar , the SU also has a shop on the ground floor of the Hunter Wing, where you can buy snacks, drinks, branding clothing and stationery at discounted prices.
 Money spent in the bar and shop goes back into funding the SU.

-The area is also home to several gastropubs and quirky bars including Tooting Tram and Social , a converted tram shed which is a great option for late night drinks and dancing.
+Tooting is home to several gastropubs and quirky bars including Tooting Tram and Social , a converted tram shed which is a great option for late night drinks and dancing.
 The Castle pub has a garden area, perfect for summer evenings, whilst The Selkirk SW17 hosts live music and quiz nights.